 The word "He gives life" in the Quran, according to some Orientalists, has entered the Quran due to a misinterpretation of verse 61 from the Gospel of Luke.
-Baydawi (1998) has also acknowledged in his interpretation of verse 39 of Surah Al-Imran and verse 7 of Surah Maryam that this word is foreign and part of the borrowed vocabulary in the Quran.
-Jeffrey (2004), referring to the statements of Islamic commentators regarding the foreign classification of this word, states that this word is derived from a Christian source, and the name "Yuhanna/Yuhani" has entered the Arabic language as "He gives life."
+Baydawi has also acknowledged in his interpretation of verse 39 of Surah Al-Imran and verse 7 of Surah Maryam that this word is foreign and part of the borrowed vocabulary in the Quran.
+Jeffrey, referring to the statements of Islamic commentators regarding the foreign classification of this word, states that this word is derived from a Christian source, and the name "Yuhanna/Yuhani" has entered the Arabic language as "He gives life" (same source, p.
+397).

-The word "Ya'qub" (Jacob): Suyuti in "Al-Mazhar", Zamakhshari in the tafsir of verse 57 of Surah Maryam, and Baydawi in the tafsir of verse 29 of Surah Baqarah, considered this word foreign and borrowed.
-Jeffery (2004) suggests that it may be a loanword from Hebrew, possibly through a Christian intermediary, and likely via Syriac.
+The word "Ya'qub" (Jacob): Suyuti in \Al-Mazhar\, Zamakhshari in the tafsir of verse 57 of Surah Maryam, and Baydawi in the tafsir of verse 29 of Surah Baqarah, considered this word foreign and borrowed.
+Jeffery suggests it may be a loanword from Hebrew, possibly through a Christian intermediary, and likely via Syriac. (ibid., p.
+395).

-The word "Masih" (Messiah): Commentators such as Zamakhshari and Baydawi (1998) rejected the views of other commentators regarding its Arabic origin, classifying it as a foreign word.
+The word "Masih" (Messiah): Commentators like Zamakhshari and Baydawi rejected the views of other commentators regarding its Arabic origin, classifying it as a foreign word.
 Muslim lexicographers who also considered it foreign, trace it back to a Hebrew word.
-Jeffery (2004), citing these interpretations and books, considers this word non-Arabic and a loanword in the Quran.
-Hirschfeld (1902) derives it from Aramaic; however, Jeffery and Frankel consider it derived from Syriac.
+Arthur Jeffery, citing these interpretations and books, considers this word non-Arabic and a loanword in the Quran; Hirschfeld derives it from Aramaic.
+Although Jeffery and Frankel consider it derived from Syriac. (ibid., p.
+366).

-The word "Isa" (Jesus): Jeffery (2004), regarding the foreign nature of this word, states that commentators such as Zamakhshari and Baydawi, unlike numerous Islamic scholars, acknowledged its foreign origin in their tafsir of verse 40 of Surah Al-Imran.
-Baydawi, in his tafsir of verse 81 of Baqarah, considers it derived from Hebrew.
+The word "Isa" (Jesus): Jeffery, regarding the foreign nature of this word, states that commentators such as Zamakhshari and Baydawi, unlike many Islamic scholars, acknowledged its foreign origin in their tafsir of verse 40 of Surah Al-Imran.
+Baydawi, in his tafsir of verse 81 of Baqarah, considers it derived from Hebrew. (ibid., p.
+310).

-The word "Talut" (Saul): According to Baydawi (1998), in his commentary on verses 247 and 249 of Bagarah, this word is derived from Hebrew.
-Jeffery (2004) also considers it a Hebrew word!
+The word "Talut" (Saul): According to Baydawi, in his commentary on verses 247 and 249 of Baqarah, this word is derived from Hebrew.
+Jeffery also considers it a Hebrew word! (ibid., p.
+294).

-The word "Salawat": According to Baydawi and Zamakhshari, it means the synagogue of the Jews, and according Jeffery (2004), it is derived from Hebrew.
+The word "Salawat": According to Baydawi and Zamakhshari, it means the synagogue of the Jews, and according to Arthur Jeffery, it is derived from Hebrew. (ibid., p.
+286).
 He bases his classification of "Salawat" as a foreign word on its interpretation in the tafsirs of Baydawi and Zamakhshari.

-The word "Sabt" (Sabbath): Baydawi (1998), in his tafsir of verse 65 of Surah Baqarah, explains that as God ceased His work on the seventh day and rested, this day was called "Sabt."
-According to Jeffery, Geiger, Hirschfeld, and Horowitz, this word is Aramaic in origin and possibly from a Jewish word.
-It is questionable whether it was used in Arabic sources before the Quran.
-Geiger (1898) also, in his book, considers it a loanword from the Israelites.
+The word "Sabt" (Sabbath): Baydawi, in his tafsir of verse 65 of Surah Baqarah, explains that because God ceased His work on the seventh day and rested, this day was called "Sabt."
+According to Jeffery, Geiger, Hirschfeld, and Horowitz, this word is from Aramaic and possibly from a Jewish word, and it is questionable whether it was used in Arabic sources before the Quran. (ibid., p.
+241).
+Geiger also, in his book, considers it a loanword from the Israelites.
+(Geiger, 1898, p.
+39).

-The word "Dawud" (David): According to Baydawi (1998) in his commentary, is a Hebrew word.
-Jeffery (2004) argued that it reached the Arabs from common narratives in Jewish-Christian communities.
+The word "Dawud" (David), which, according to Baydawi in his commentary, is a Hebrew word.
+According to Jeffery, this word reached the Arabs from common narratives in Jewish-Christian communities.
+(Jeffery, ibid., p.
+200).

-The word "Hittah": According to Baydawi's interpretation, was not an easy word for Quranic commentators to translate.
+The word "Hittah," which, according to Baydawi's interpretation, was not an easy word for Quranic commentators to translate.
 Suyuti also included it among Hebrew words in his book.
-Geiger (1898) and Hirschfeld (1902) also agree on its Hebrew origin.
+Geiger and Hirschfeld also agree on its Hebrew origin. (ibid., p.
+178).

-The word "Jahannam" (Hell): According to Baydawi in his commentary on verse 206 of Surah Al-Baqarah, is a foreign word.
-Geiger (1898) argues that it is a Hebrew word derived from the Talmud.
+The word "Jahannam" (Hell), according to Baydawi in his commentary on verse 206 of Surah Al-Baqarah, is a foreign word.
+According to Geiger, it is a Hebrew word derived from the Talmud. (ibid., p.
+172).
 The Islamic commentators' labeling of this word as foreign confirms the Orientalists' claim of its being borrowed.